How to Survive a Plague

-How to Survive a Plague is a 2012 American documentary film about the early years of the AIDS epidemic, and the efforts of activist groups ACT UP and TAG.
+How to Survive a Plague is a 2012 American documentary film depicting the early years of the AIDS epidemic, and the efforts of activist groups ACT UP and TAG.
 It was directed by David France, a journalist who covered AIDS from its beginnings.
 France's first film, it was dedicated to his partner Doug Gould who died of AIDS-related pneumonia in 1992.

+Production

-The documentary was produced using more than 700 hours of archived footage which included news coverage, interviews as well as film of demonstrations, meetings and conferences taken by ACT UP members themselves.
-France says they knew what they were doing was historic, and that many of them would die.
-The film, which opened in select theatres across the United States on September 21, 2012, also includes footage of a demonstration during mass at St. Patrick's Cathedral in 1989.
+The documentary was produced using over 700 hours of archived footage, including news coverage, interviews, and footage of demonstrations, meetings, and conferences filmed by ACT UP members themselves.
+France notes that the activists were aware their actions were historic and that many of them would likely die.
+The film premiered in select theaters across the United States on September 21, 2012, and also includes footage of a 1989 demonstration during mass at St. Patrick's Cathedral in 1989.

+Release

+The film had its world premiere at the Sundance Film Festival on January 22, 2012.

+It opened in a limited theatrical release in the United States on September 21, 2012.

+It was released on DVD and Blu-ray on February 26, 2013.
+In November 2023, ROCO Films and GATHR launched a documentary speakers bureau partnership that included How to Survive a Plague, which made the film available for community-based screenings augmented by subject-matter experts.

 Subjects

 People featured in the film include: